First, we get a raw cutthroat politician as the Ebola czar.

 These chemicals that these troops found in 2004, they're no more dangerous than what's underneath your kitchen sink.

-There's another guy in the article who says the reason, the real reason that we didn't, that the White House did not respond to this is that they didn't want the Sunnis in Iraq to know the weapons were there.
+There's another guy in the article who says, the reason, the real reason that we didn't, that the White House did not respond to this is that they didn't want the Sunnis in Iraq to know the weapons were there.

 How convoluted is that?

-We go to Iraq to eradicate weapons of mass destruction that Saddam Hussein's bragging all over the world, and every intelligence service in the world says he has.
+We go to Iraq to eradicate weapons of mass destruction that Saddam Hussein's bragging all over the world and every intelligence service in the world says he has.

-But we do some years later find evidence of Saddam's previous foray into chemical weapons and nuclear.
+We go there and we don't find those, but we do some years later find evidence of Saddam's previous foray into chemical weapons and nuclear.

 And we say, no, we better not say we found it.

-We don't want the Sunnis in Iraq to know That the weapons were there.
+We don't want the Sunnis in Iraq to know that the weapons were there.

 What are the odds that ISIS got its hands on some of this stuff?